MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/image-qualifiers-loc-scale-accessibility.md

 ---
 author: stevewhims
 Description: Your app can load images tailored for display language, display scale factor, high contrast, and other runtime contexts.
-title: Localize strings in your UI and app package manifest
+title: Load images and assets tailored for localization, scale, and accessibility
 label: Image qualifiers for localization, scale, and accessibility
 template: detail.hbs
 ms.author: stwhi